Updated October 27, 2021

 - Once you make your final payment, the lender releases your loan proceeds (plus any interest earned minus interest and fees you paid).

 If you manage your credit builder loan responsibly, you should have several months of on-time payment history showing up on your credit reports at the end of the process.
 Remember, on-time payments are essential.
 When you pay late, the account could have a negative impact on your credit rather than a positive one.

 Ask the lender if it reports to the three major credit bureaus before you apply for a credit builder loan.
 If the account won’t show up on all of your credit reports, there are better credit-building options available.

 Tip #4: Ask a Loved One for a Favor

-Credit Expert Advice: Before being added to any account as an authorized user you should be sure that the account has a flawless payment history and a low or $0 balance.
-Otherwise, being added as an authorized user could backfire and hurt your credit instead of having a positive impact.
+Be sure the credit card has a flawless payment history and a low credit utilization rate before your loved one adds you as an authorized user on the account.
+Otherwise, becoming an authorized user could backfire and hurt your credit instead of having a positive impact.